 Rule 23 amendments

-LCJ advocated for consensus positions to achieve class action reforms.
+LCJ advocates for consensus positions to achieve class action reforms.
 To that end, the LCJ Class Actions Committee submitted four comments to the Rule 23 Subcommittee and three comments to the Civil Rules Advisory Committee, which may be viewed below.

 After receiving considerable input from LCJ and others, the Rule 23 Subcommittee adopted potential rule amendments on the following topics: